Development of Animal Welfare Standards

 The former OIE Animal Welfare Working Group

 Led the development and review of OIE standards up until 2017.
-Their meeting reports are available here.
+Their meeting reports can be consulted below.

 In addition to the standards published in the Terrestrial and Aquatic Codes, the OIE has developed guidelines on some specific topics.